psmits/shape_identification/doc/post_review.md

 - seven clear cut species

-analysis
+changes to analysis

-- random forest
-- multinomial logistic regression
-- linear discriminate analysis
 - dropped unsupervised analysis
 - increased number of PCs as predictors
-  - partially done as response to reviewers
+  - done as response to reviewers
 - include size as predictor of category
+  - done as response to reviewers

+new results

+- everything is the same
+- more and more proof method works
+- marmorata still has no great classification method